LucieKubickova/openHFDIBRANS/README.md

 ## Tutorials
 cd tutorials && ./Allrun
-Note: the results for simpleFoam and HFDIB-RAS (simpleHFDIBFoam) will be stored in respective folders
+Note: the results for simpleFoam and HFDIB-RAS (simpleHFDIBRANSFoam) will be stored in respective folders